 The number of people with dementia is growing steadily, and is around 870,000 within the United Kingdom.

-- 5,000 older people in residential, nursing and special dementia care homes
+- 4,400 older people living in MHA care homes — residential, nursing and specialist dementia care.

 These services are delivered by 7,000 dedicated staff and 4,000 committed volunteers.
 Together they make a real difference to the lives of the older people they serve.